AMI (1) m BiblicalMeans

 John) and it became common as a given name in the 19th century.

-JOEL m English, Spanish, Portuguese, Swedish, Finnish, BiblicalFrom the Hebrew name
+Joel m English, Spanish, Portuguese, Swedish, Finnish, Estonian, BiblicalFrom the Hebrew name

-יוֹאֵל (Yo'el) meaning
+יוֹאֵל (Yoʾel) meaning

-"YAHWEH is God", from the elements
+"Yahweh is God", from the elements

 יוֹ (yo) and

-אֵל ('el), both referring to the Hebrew God.
+אֵל (ʾel), both referring to the Hebrew God.
 Joel is one of the twelve minor prophets of the Old Testament, the author of the Book of Joel, which describes a plague of locusts.
 In England, it was first used as a Christian name after the Protestant Reformation.

-JOHNNY m EnglishDiminutive of
+Johnny m EnglishDiminutive of

-JOHN.
+John.
 A famous bearer is American actor Johnny Depp (1963-).

-JOLENE f EnglishFormed from
+Jolene f EnglishFormed from

-JO and the popular name suffix
+Jo and the common name suffix

 lene.
 This name was created in the early 20th century.
 It received a boost in popularity after the release of Dolly Parton's 1973 song